Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize optimality conditions: Expressing optimality conditions with the help of duality

 $U(i)$ is true when $i \in$ vertex set $U$;

 $F(i,j,v)$ is true when the flow in the edge $(i,j)$ equals $v$; and

 $\psi$ models the flow conservation constraint at all nodes.

+The flow conservation constraint is a necessary constraint for the MaxFlow problem (decision version), which is known to be polynomially solvable.
+Hence as per Theorem \ref{thom:decision}, we can express $\psi$ in ESO universal Horn logic.

-Once more, with the help of previously proven optimality conditions, we have been able to characterize the primal optimal solution $F$ and the dual optimal solution $U$, in existential second order logic (ESO).
+Once more, by exploiting previously proven optimality conditions (the MaxFlow MinCut theorem in this case), we have been able to characterise the primal optimal solution $F$ and the dual optimal solution $U$, in existential second order logic (ESO).

 Similarly in Convex Programming, the Karush-Kuhn-Tucker conditions provide sufficient conditions for the optimality of a feasible solution.